George Foreman

 After a troubled childhood, Foreman took up amateur boxing and won a gold medal in the heavyweight division at the 1968 Summer Olympics.
 Having turned professional the next year, he won the world heavyweight title with a stunning second-round knockout of the then-undefeated Joe Frazier in 1973.
 He defended the belt twice before suffering his first professional loss to Muhammad Ali in "The Rumble in the Jungle" in 1974.
 Unable to secure another title opportunity, Foreman retired after a loss to Jimmy Young in 1977.

 Following what he referred to as a born again experience, Foreman became an ordained Christian minister.
 Ten years later he announced a comeback, and in 1994 at age 45 won the unified WBA, IBF, and lineal heavyweight championship titles by knocking out 26-year-old Michael Moorer.
 He dropped the WBA belt rather than face his mandatory title defense soon after, and following a single successful title defense against Axel Schulz, Foreman relinquished his IBF title as well on June 28, 1995.
-At 46 years and 169 days old, he was the oldest world heavyweight champion in history.
-Foreman was the oldest to ever win the world heavyweight boxing championship of major honors and the second-oldest in any weight class after Bernard Hopkins (at light heavyweight).
-He retired in 1997 at the age of 48, with a final record of 76 wins (68 knockouts) and 5 losses, one of the famous losses coming at the hands of Muhammad Ali who hit him with a lightning fast 1–2 combination which was "the fastest punch" Foreman had ever seen.
+At 46 years and 169 days old, he became the oldest world heavyweight champion in history, as well as the second-oldest boxer to win a world title in any weight class after Bernard Hopkins at light heavyweight.
+Foreman also holds the record for the longest interval between world title reigns, spanning more than 20 years.
+He retired in 1997 at the age of 48, with a final record of 76 wins (68 knockouts) and 5 losses.

 Foreman was inducted into the World Boxing Hall of Fame and International Boxing Hall of Fame.
 The International Boxing Research Organization rates Foreman as the eighth-greatest heavyweight of all time.
 In 2002, he was named one of the 25 greatest fighters of the past 80 years by The Ring.
 The Ring ranked him as the ninth-greatest puncher of all time.
 He was a ringside analyst for HBO's boxing coverage for 12 years until 2004.
 Outside boxing, Foreman was a successful entrepreneur and known for his promotion of the George Foreman Grill, which has sold more than 100 million units worldwide by 2011.
 In 1999, he sold the commercial rights to the grill for $138 million.